-The syllabus for NSEP is broadly equivalent to the senior secondary level (Class XI and Class XII) of CBSE Physics.
-This is only a rough guideline, and there is no detailed syllabus given for NSEP.
+The syllabus for National Standard Examination in Physics (NSEP) is almost similar as the curriculum of senior secondary level (Class XI and Class XII) of CBSE physics.
+However, only basic guideline for the course is mentioned.
+No detailed syllabus is given for NSEP.

 NSEP emphasizes comprehension of the subject, not rote memory.
 Its format is as follows:

-Part A (180 marks): 50 multiple choice questions consisting of:
+Part A of 180 marks including 50 multiple choice questions consisting of:

 a1: 40 questions, each with only one of the four options correct

 a2: 10 questions, each with one or more than one options correct.
 To get credit, all correct option (s) and no incorrect option (s) should be marked.

 Part B (60 marks): 5 (or 6) questions which are problems or short-answer type.
 All questions carry equal marks.